fabric8io/fabric8/docs/openShiftDocker.md

 Usually your $DOCKER_IP is something like **192.168.59.103** if you are on Windows or a Mac and are using boot2docker.

+### Using the kube command line

+Run this command or add it to your ~/.bashrc

+    alias kube="docker run -i -e KUBERNETES_MASTER=http://$DOCKER_IP:8080 openshift/origin:latest kube"

+You can now use the kube command line to list pods, replication controllers and services; delete or create resources etc:

+    kube list pods
+    kube list replicationControllers
+    kube list services

+To see all the available commands:

+    kube --help

+**Note** that since we are using docker and you are typically running the docker commands from the host machine (your laptop), the kube command which runs in a linux container (which on Windows or a Mac is inside the boot2docker VM) it won't be able to access local files by file name when supplying -c to apply.

+However you can pipe them into the command line via

+    cat mything.json | kube apply -c -

 ### Network routes

-To be able to connect to the pod IPs inside OpenShift (so that hawtio can connect into your JVMs) you'll need to run this once on your machine:
+To be able to connect to the pod or service IPs inside OpenShift (so that hawtio can connect into your JVMs) you'll need to run this once on your machine:

     sudo route -n add 172.17.0.0/24 $DOCKER_IP
+    sudo route -n add 172.121.17.0/24 $DOCKER_IP

 ### Running OpenShift